Think about your life before you became a freelancer.

 That’s a mighty thing to say, but it’s true.
 Before I became a freelancer, it was as if my knuckles were chained, that I didn’t know how else to use my time productively.

 I was still in college, but I wasn’t happy.
 I didn’t know if I was going to graduate or not.
-I encountered a lot of road blockages that always threw my plans out the window, leaving many of my loved ones disappointed.
+I encountered a lot of road blocks that threw my plans out the window, leaving many of my loved ones disappointed.

 There was a period in my life when I was almost broke.
 I had not much left in my account, and I knew my folks would scold me for it.
 I would ignore the hunger pains and just try to get some sleep despite the stress.
 It was a nightmare that I knew I had to get out of.